ibm-cloud-docs/devsecops/support.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support
+# Getting help and support for DevSecOps
 {: #gettinghelp}

 If you have problems or questions when using {{site.data.keyword.cloud_notm}} DevSecOps, you can go directly to the [{{site.data.keyword.cloud_notm}} Support page](/unifiedsupport/supportcenter){: external} to review featured FAQs, view cloud status, or post questions on Stack Overflow.
 You can also open a support case.